wernerstrydom/terraform-provider-netbox/docs/resources/device_type.md

 - `description` (String) A brief description of the device type.
 - `id` (String) The unique numeric ID of the device type.
+- `is_full_depth` (Boolean) Indicates whether this device type consumes the full depth of its parent rack.
 - `manufacturer_id` (Number) The device type's manufacturer.
 - `part_number` (String) The part number associated with the device type.
 - `u_height` (Number) The height of the device type, in rack units.